ABHISHEK-KUMAR-SRIVASTAVA-HUB/react-redux-fundamentals/README.md

-#### Basic implementation of react with redix using Cake Shop Scenario
+#### Basic implementation of React with redux using Cake Shop Scenario

 ##### Installation Steps